 - Are my other children or family members at increased risk of this condition?

-- Are there clinical trials underway for which my child may be eligible?
+- Are there clinical trials that my child might be able to join?

 - Do you recommend that my child see a specialist?

-- How can I find other families who are coping with this condition?
+- How can I find other families who have a child with this condition?

 What to expect from your doctor